esgf2-us/metagrid/docs/docs/contributors/getting_started_production.md

 # Getting Started for Production

-Building the production environment involves the similar steps to local.
+Follow this page if you are interested in deploying or running the production environment locally.

 ## Prerequisites